 John: If you’ve enjoyed this podcast, please subscribe and leave a review on iTunes or your favorite podcast service.
 To continue the conversation, join us on our Tea for Teaching Facebook page.

-Rebecca: You can find show notes, transcripts, and other materials on teaforteaching.com.
-Theme music by Michael Gary Brewer.
-Editing assistance from Nicky Radford.
+Rebecca: You can find show notes, transcripts and other materials on teaforteaching.com.
+Music by Michael Gary Brewer.